ryokrieger/CityConnect/README.md

 - Maintain a list of friends and manage pending requests.

 ### 📝 Posts & Discussions
-- Post messages within groups and comment on posts to interact with other members.
+- Post within groups and comment on posts to interact with other members.

 ### ⭐ Ratings & Reviews
 - Rate and review users you interact with.